Garbass99/New-PMTCT-Dashboard/README.md

 The National PMTCT Dashboard provides healthcare administrators, program managers, and stakeholders with real-time insights into PMTCT program performance across the country.
 This interactive tool enables data-driven decision making to improve maternal and child health outcomes in HIV prevention.

 # Features
-Real-time Monitoring: Track PMTCT indicators and KPIs across health facilities
+Real-time Monitoring: Track PMTCT indicators and KPIs across health facilities data dawnloaded from NDARS

 Geospatial Visualization: Map view of program coverage and performance by region